Commonwealth Graduate Intern 2021

 - Commonwealth is committed to celebrating and promoting diversity; actively working to foster a welcoming and inclusive environment for all staff, including our Interns

-- Also, Commonwealth aims to ensure that the Graduate Internship programme is as accessible as possible, including to people from a range of socio-economic backgrounds and those who have not yet had a significant internship opportunity
+- Also, Commonwealth aims to ensure that the Graduate Internship program is as accessible as possible, including to people from a range of socio-economic backgrounds and those who have not yet had a significant internship opportunity

 - The daily allowance is based on the London Living Wage, currently £76 per day (based on 7 hours)